This guide was published in November 2019 and was last updated in February 2020

-Similar to last click except the model finds the latest click or action that wasn’t a direct visit and attributes all the revenue to that touch point.
+Similar to the last click except the model finds the latest click or action that wasn’t a direct visit and attributes all the revenue to that touchpoint.

-This model states that the closer (in terms of time) a touch point is to a conversion, the more influence it had on the custom decision.
+This model states that the closer (in terms of time) a touchpoint is to conversion, the more influence it had on the custom decision.

-The model you choose will depend on your business’ sales cycle and how important specific touch points are in the purchase process.
+The model you choose will depend on your business’s sales cycle and how important specific touchpoints are in the purchase process.
 What’s crucial, however, is that you have a way to display the data in a digestible format.

 The reason for this is twofold.
-One, Google loves fresh content, so we want to ensure that all the content we create is up to date and reflective of best practice.
+One, Google loves fresh content, so we want to ensure that all the content we create is up-to-date and reflective of best practices.
 Two, we found that a lot of our older articles were still receiving a lot of organic traffic, meaning people were interested in what we had to say.

 Now, unless it’s evergreen, every bit of content has an expiry date.
 It either becomes irrelevant or unrepresentative of best practice, so we – as experts – need to keep our content up to date so people trust us.

-That blog now occupies first position on Google for the search ‘What is a buyer persona?’.
+That blog now occupies the first position on Google for the search ‘What is a buyer persona?’.

 Don’t believe us?
 You can check out the benefits of repurposing a case study (and the proof of how well the above blog is doing) by reading this blog.

-As for updating your content, we would suggest scrutinising the detail – there may be new tips and tricks that you can share, or approaches that are much more effective than what you described previously.
+As for updating your content, we would suggest scrutinising the detail – there may be new tips and tricks that you can share or approaches that are much more effective than what you described previously.
 It’s your job as the expert to be familiar with all the latest developments.
-You want your audience to trust you?
+Do you want your audience to trust you?
 You need to show them you know what you’re talking about!

 We are a specialist content marketing agency, comprised of Inbound Marketing experts who know how to attract, engage and convert website visitors through engaging content.

-We take the time to understand our clients’ key messages, business goals and buyer personas to develop B2B content marketing campaigns that generate leads and deliver long-term value.
-Furthermore, we leverage the most suitable channels – based on our clients’ requirements – to amplify the reach of content, enabling us to target existing and new audiences and ensure our clients’ content can be found wherever, whenever.
+We take the time to understand our client’s key messages, business goals, and buyer personas to develop B2B content marketing campaigns that generate leads and deliver long-term value.
+Furthermore, we leverage the most suitable channels – based on our clients’ requirements – to amplify the reach of content, enabling us to target existing and new audiences and ensure our clients’ content can be found wherever, and whenever.